 In girlbot news – I had another courtesy scan last week and it seems that all is well and she still has everything in the right place.
 According to my pregnancy iPhone app she is currently around the size of a small cabbage and will treble in size over the next 10 weeks.
 Joyous…

-The more I contemplate the birth, the more I find myself hoping that the hospital might just let me to skip straight to the c-section this time around, rather than re-living the 3-day fiasco of James’s’ appearance.
+The more I contemplate the birth, the more I find myself hoping that the hospital might just let me to skip straight to the c-section this time around, rather than re-living the 3-day fiasco of the boy’s’ appearance.

-I had a wonderfully naive, hippy birth plan for James involving a natural birthing suite and a water bath.
+I had a wonderfully naive, hippy birth plan that time, involving a natural birthing suite and a water bath.
 Ha!
 Who was I kidding?
 That little bugger had no intention of making an appearance without every bit of medical intervention known to man.

 Anyway, I listened to this CD again last week and, by some miracle, managed to stay awake for the whole thing.
 As a result I learned the following facts about my impending birth experience…